alexandre-avaro/alexandre-avaro.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+WEBSITE UNDER CONSTRUCTION!

 I am currently a post-doctoral researcher at [LadHyX](https://www.ladhyx.polytechnique.fr/fr/) (École Polytechnique) and [Physical Microfluidics and Bioengineering](https://research.pasteur.fr/en/team/physical-microfluidics-bioengineering/) (Institut Pasteur).
-Link to your favorite [subreddit](https://www.reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am interested in microfluidics, fluid mechanics and transport at the microscale, electrokinetic phenomena, and fundamentals of enzymatic kinetics.

+ I obtained my PhD in Mechanical Engineering at Stanford University in June 2025, under the supervision of [Juan G. Santiago](https://microfluidics.stanford.edu/) and [Andrew D. Griffiths](https://www.lbc.espci.fr/home/).
+Prior to this, I obtained a Diplôme d'Ingénieur from CentraleSupélec and a M.S. in Mechanical Engineering from Stanford University in 2022.